Updated on March 17th, 2025

 Silverfish are one of the oldest and most primitive known insect species to still crawl our planet.
 Folks have been trying to get rid of them for a long, long time.

-There are five ways in which you can get rid of silverfish in your home.
+There are five ways you can get rid of silverfish in your home.

 1. Reduce humidity